ocean-tracking-network/jb-acoustic-telemetry/_episodes/09-additional-vtrack.md

 - "First key point.
 Brief Answer to questions.
 (FIXME)"
 ---

-[VTrack](https://vinayudyawer.github.io/ATT/docs/ATT_Vignette.html "VTrack Reference") has some cool tools including COA and brownian bridges.
+[VTrack](https://vinayudyawer.github.io/ATT/docs/ATT_Vignette.html "VTrack Reference") has some cool tools including COA and Brownian bridges.

 # Setup data
 Needs to be in specific format to load an ATT object, including detection data, tag metadata, and station info.
-Check out https://vinayudyawer.github.io/ATT/docs/ATT_Vignette.html for specific data format requirements.
+Check out [the VTrack reference](https://vinayudyawer.github.io/ATT/docs/ATT_Vignette.html) for specific data format requirements.
 GLATOS is capable of exporting their data to a format readable by VTrack.
-Needs to be in specific format to load an ATT object, including ddetection data, tag metadata, and station info.
-Specific data format requirements can be found in the VTrack Reference.

 Detections: